lwcreel/project_hanamar/README.md

 # Project Hanamar

-Project Hanamar is a simple ASCII game intended to help me keep my C++ skills sharp and play around with game development.
+Project Hanamar is a project intended to help me develop skills with systems programming languages like C++ and Rust and play around with game development.

 ## Installation